 Now when you drag this function for rest of the cells all error values removed from all those cells which code and name not matched with given condition.

+I hope you like this VLookup with Two Lookup Values using IFError function guide.
 If you want to highlight all those cell which code in not found then you have to use conditional formatting in active worksheet.
 Conditional formatting allows you to apply different kind of formats on selected cell or range of cells as per requirement.